gbif/vocabulary/vocabulary-importer/README.md

 It's necessary to have the following 2 CSVs:
 * **Concepts**

 It contains the concepts of the vocabulary with its labels and alternative labels.
-At this moment, both EN and ES labels are accepted.
+To indicate the language of a label, alternative label or definition, it has to be suffixed to the column name as "_{locale}", for example, alternativeLabels_es-es.
+The values for the locales can be found [here](../model/src/main/java/org/gbif/vocabulary/model/LanguageRegion.java).

 The columns of this file are (note that it uses a semicolon as separator):